 Together with the Guarantee Letter and the Instrument of Guarantee (Fiança), the Issuer shall provide and send to the Fiduciary Agent legal opinions to be issued by the legal advisors of the Issuer with respect to the Issuance attesting the signatory’s powers, the validity, effectiveness and enforceability of the Guarantee Letter and the Instrument of Guarantee (Fiança).

 It is hereby agreed that once elapsed the period of cure for payment, by the Issuer or, as the case may be, by Eldorado Brasil, of the pecuniary obligations set forth herein, and once due and not paid, by the Issuer or, as the case may be, by Eldorado Brasil, any pecuniary obligations arising from the Debentures, regardless of the effective declaration of early maturity of the Debentures, Eldorado Brasil, when applicable, shall make the payment of the Secured Obligations within one (1) Business Day after the receipt of the written notification from the Fiduciary Agent to this effect, regardless of any claim, action, dispute or complaint that the Issuer may have or exercise regarding its obligations.
-Such notification shall be immediately issued by the Fiduciary Agent upon the occurrence of any breach of obligation by the Issuer, provided that any due payments shall be made outside the scope of CETIP and pursuant to the instructions received from the Fiduciary Agent.
+Such notification shall be immediately issued by the Fiduciary Agent upon the occurrence of any breach of obligation by the Issuer, provided that any due payments shall be made outside the scope of CETIP21 and pursuant to the instructions received from the Fiduciary Agent.

 With respect to the Parent Guarantee, except otherwise provided in this Indenture, once declared the early maturity of the Debentures, the Guarantor undertakes to make the payment of the Secured Obligations within up to one (1) Business Days upon the receipt of written notification from the Fiduciary Agent to this effect, regardless any claim, action, dispute or complaint that the Issuer may have or exercise regarding its obligations.
-Such notification shall be immediately issued by the Fiduciary Agent upon the declaration of early maturity of the Debentures, provided that any due payments shall be made outside the scope of CETIP and pursuant to the instructions received from the Fiduciary Agent.
+Such notification shall be immediately issued by the Fiduciary Agent upon the declaration of early maturity of the Debentures, provided that any due payments shall be made outside the scope of CETIP21 and pursuant to the instructions received from the Fiduciary Agent.

 Through the occurrence of the Parent Guarantee Termination Date, as set forth in Section 6.20.2 above, the Parent Guarantee shall automatically terminate without the need for any action to be taken by any person and the Guarantor shall be released of all of its obligations pursuant to the Parent Guarantee, this Indenture and the Debentures.
 Without prejudice to the foregoing, the Fiduciary Agent shall promptly, but in any event within three (3) Business Days from the Parent Guarantee Termination Date, return to the Guarantor the original counterpart of the Parent Guarantee.